adrianhurt/vue-media-manager/README.md

 - `volume` (default 1): Number with the current volume (from 0 to 1).
 - `muted` (default false): Boolean to mute the audio.
 - `managerListeners` (required): Object with the corresponding `MediaManager`s listeners.
+- `forceTimeUpdateInterval` (optional): Number to indicate a time interval (milliseconds) to manually update the currentTime.
+  **Note:** If you use this option, the native `timeupdate` event will be ignored.

 Every other prop will be passed through to the correponding video or audio element, so you can use direclty `loop`, for example.
 - [MDN video tag documentation](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video)